It’s pronounced SKAL-KA-HO

 However, this excellent article about the history of the Skalkaho Road claims the Flathead dictionary of 1865 deduced that Skalkaho meant “place of beaver”, while others in the 1950’s claimed it meant “game trail”.

-We’ve decided that pronouncing the name is challenging enough and we’ll pass on trying to determine who’s right about what the word originally meant.
+We’ve decided that pronouncing the name is hard enough, and we’ll pass on trying to determine who’s right about what the word originally meant.

 The journey to Skalkaho Falls on Highway 38 begins as a regular 2-lane paved road.

-But pavement ends and the road narrows to one lane as you make your way towards the Falls.
+But the pavement ends and the mountain road narrows to one lane as you make your way towards the falls.

 As you get closer there are steep drop-off’s along the roadside, and there are frequent pull-out’s for cars to pass each other.